sanket9006/2020-interns/README.md

-### Aw we were not allowded to use any third part libraries that's why I switched to R language insteed of python as R language has inbuilt function plot() which doesn't require any third party library
+### As we were not allowded to use any third part libraries that's why I switched to R language insteed of python as R language has inbuilt function plot() which doesn't require any third party library

 ### ROUND 1: ASSIGNMENT (SUBMISSON IN GIT HUB)